 Secondly, I congratulate Can Evrenol’s art directors.
 They have done a fantastic job.
 I believe you should go see the film just for that.
 The atmosphere they created was genuinely excellent.
 The character designs, the ambiance of the locations, and the creation of bloody and disgusting things were thriving.
 I must admit that I observed the film when the police officers entered the zone.
 The interior scenes were truly well done.

 Thirdly, I want to congratulate Can Evrenol.
 He did an excellent job on his first film.
 However, if he had paid a bit more attention to the aesthetics of direction, he could have elevated the level of the film even more.
 For example, the continuous shot at the film’s beginning has nothing to do with the story.
 It could have been done without that long take.
 Although it resembled a shot from the film Contact, it served no purpose.

 Nevertheless, overall, the shots were good.
 I also congratulate him again for daring to attempt such a style and for proving what can be achieved if desired in Turkey.
 So, you know what?
 Successful works like this can be produced in Turkey if there is a will.
-Can Evrenol proved that to me.
-We just need to stay away from forced dialogue.
+Can Evrenol proved that to me with Baskin.
+They just need to stay away from forced dialogue.